Todd-Owen-Mpeli/Mazza-Treatz-Website/README.md

 5. API
 7. Git
 8. Github (External Repositories)

-Including other general web development technology such as Wireframes and UX/UI digital mockup's.

 As a junior software Developer I will be responsible with working with a UX/UI design team, Senior developer & SEO team alongside a existing web development team.
 Each responsible for managing, developing, maintaining, and supporting various web projects.